What is an IUL?

 These could include an early surrender fee if you cancel the policy during the surrender charge period, the cost of insurance, and policy fees & expenses.

 There are different ways that the cash value from an indexed universal life insurance policy may be accessed and used for supplementing retirement income or other financial needs of the policyholder.

 This is one of the key reasons why people fund life insurance retirement plans, or LIRPs, with IUL policies.
 You can get to the cash by way of withdrawals or policy loans.

-By taking a direct withdrawal you may take tax-free withdrawals up to your contribution amount or paid premiums.
+By taking a direct withdrawal, you may take tax-free withdrawals up to your contribution amount or premium payments.

 You could also access funds tax-free by taking a loan.
 We talk more in depth about this and 7702 plans here.
 That’s because the IRS does not consider loans from life insurance cash account to be taxable income.

 Going this route could provide you with tax-advantaged income in retirement, regardless of what the then-current income tax rates may be.

 In addition, even though the insurance company will typically charge interest on the borrowed funds, you don’t necessarily have to “repay” the loan – at least not during your lifetime.

 Instead, upon the insured’s death, any unpaid loan balance can be taken from the policy’s death benefit.
 The remaining amount of the death benefit proceeds will then be paid out to the beneficiary.